-The programme provides students with a detailed understanding of the main fundamental and applied aspects of animal science and, through a choice of optional modules, allows students to focus in more detail on a particular range of different species including farm, companion or zoo animals.
+The programme provides students with a detailed understanding of the main fundamental and applied aspects of animal science and, through a choice of optional modules, allows students to focus in more detail on a particular topic (e.g. animal welfare or physiology) or a particular group of animal species such as farm, companion or zoo animals.